We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Coenzyme Q10 (CoQ10) is another antioxidant that may help protect against obesity and inflammation, according to a

-A study published in the Journal of the American Heart Association suggests that CoQ10 can reduce the muscle pain and weakness that some people experience while taking statins.
+One study suggests that CoQ10 can reduce the muscle pain and weakness that some people experience while taking statins.

 The best product for someone will depend on their particular circumstances, such as their age, any medications they take, their health status, and other factors.
 A doctor or dietitian can advise on this.